A lot or a little?

 Is it any good?

-THE MASK OF ZORRO rises above the banal Hollywood action film, due to the fine performances of Anthony Hopkins and Antonio Banderas as the old and young Zorros.
+The Mask of Zorro rises above the banal Hollywood action film due to the fine performances of Anthony Hopkins and Antonio Banderas as the old and young Zorros.
 The overall plot is quite engaging and offers the traditional fun of watching heroes vanquish evil villains.
 However, if viewing a high-quality film with your child is what you are after, it's best to look elsewhere.
+The violence and gore may be too much for sensitive kids, as well.

 Families can talk about the role adults have in training their children as future citizens.
 As with most action movies, the ambiguous morality of revenge is the film's central concern.
 Is it right for both Zorros to devote their lives to violence to avenge the wrongful deaths of their loved ones?
 When does justice become vigilantism?
 What is the proper role of individuals in righting clear social wrongs that are depicted in the film?